asamiz/simple-master-detail-app/README.md

   You can read more about it from [here](https://react-native-error-boundary.js.org/faq#why-i-see-a-red-error-screen-on-development)

+- Pushing `.env` files with secret credentials like I am doing here is not a good approach, however, I am doing this just for the demo purposes.

 ## Tech Stack

 - [React v18](https://github.com/facebook/react): To use the most recent features added the react core eg: Suspense.